 What applications can I replicate?

-You can replicate any app or workload running on a VMware VM that complies with replication requirements.
+You can replicate any app or workload running on a VMware VM that meets the replication requirements.

-- Site Recovery provides support for application-aware replication, so that apps can be failed over and failed back to an intelligent state.
+- Site Recovery supports application-aware replication, so that apps can be failed over and failed back to an intelligent state.

-- Site Recovery integrates with Microsoft applications such as SharePoint, Exchange, Dynamics, SQL Server and Active Directory, and works closely with leading vendors, including Oracle, SAP, IBM and Red Hat.
+- Site Recovery integrates with Microsoft applications such as SharePoint, Exchange, Dynamics, SQL Server, and Active Directory.
+It also works closely with leading vendors, including Oracle, SAP, IBM, and Red Hat.

 Can I use a guest OS server license on Azure?

 Yes, Microsoft Software Assurance customers can use Azure Hybrid Benefit to save on licensing costs for Windows Server machines that are migrated to Azure, or to use Azure for disaster recovery.

 What access to VMware servers does Site Recovery need?

 Site Recovery needs access to VMware servers to: